nrdxp/nrd.sh/src/pages/blog/std.md

 which will explore our recent efforts to bring the benefits Standard to GitHub Actions _a la_ [std-action][action].
 The target is a Nix CI system that avoids ever doing the same work more than once, whether its evaluating or building, and versatile enough to work from a single user project all the way up to a large organization's monorepo.

-All in parallel and with automatic coverage for any Standard blocks specified to run in CI in the flake.nix.
 Stay tuned...

 [digga]: https://github.com/divnix/digga
 [nosys]: https://github.com/divnix/nosys